 1. What is the major effect of the Panopticon?

-"To induce… a state of conscious and permanent visibility that assures the automatic functioning of power."
+permanent visibility that assures the automatic functioning of power."

 The major effect of the panopticon is to create a sense of constant and conscious visibility upon the inmate.
 This will, in turn, solidify the automatic functioning of power.
 The arrangement within a panopticon creates a persistent surveillance system, which then deems the actual exercise of power unnecessary.

-2. How does the architecture [institution] create and sustain a power relation independent of the person who exercises it?
+2. How does the architecture [institution] create and sustain a

-"The prisoner knows himself to be observed…"
+"The ‘prisoner’ knows himself to be observed…"

 Bentham believed that power should be visible and unverifiable.
 The inmate will have a constant reminder of his position thanks to the tall outline of the tower before his eyes, the tower from which he is spied upon.
 Doors are nothing but zig-zag openings so to remove any incoming light or sound.
 This means the presence of an unseen guardian is never removed from the inmates thoughts.